Exercises

 Color

-Each block has a customizable color, handy to visually differentiate session types (strength, cardio, accessory, etc.).
+Each exercise has a customizable color, handy to visually differentiate session types (strength, cardio, accessory, etc.).

 Distance and units